Last updated on October 15th, 2022

 Facts that make El Salvador stand out among other Central American countries

-#46.
-San Salvador, the capital of El Salvador, has the biggest shopping center in all of Central America.
+45. San Salvador, the capital of El Salvador, has one of the biggest shopping center in all of Central America.
 It is also famous for its many museums and cultural sites.

-#47.
-The country also houses the largest airport in all of Central America.
+46. The country also houses one of the largest airports in all of Central America.

-#48.
-Salvadoran countrymen were involved in an infamous “100 Hour War” with neighboring Honduras in 1969, after a soccer game.
+47. Salvadoran countrymen were involved in an infamous “100 Hour War” with neighbouring Honduras in 1969, after a soccer game.

 Interesting facts about El Salvador’s culture